tsegayeh/SQL-CSM/README.md

 - <b>Step 5.
 Querying</b> <br /> Translating Business Questions into T-SQL queries: The business questions are translated into T-SQL queries. <br />
 For the script of the queries, see <b>*[Appendix 4](https://github.com/tsegayeh/SQL4CSM/blob/main/Appendix%204.%20Developing%20Queries.sql)*</b>.
 A list of Stored Procedures is presented in <b>*[Appendix 5](https://github.com/tsegayeh/SQL4CSM/blob/main/Appendix%205.%20Answering%20Business%20Questions.sql)</b>*

-<b>Next Steps</b><br /> Sponsor update on the Child as well as the program community is crucial for Child Sponsorship programs.
-I look forward to adding a feature to this database with which monitoring of information delivery to the Sponsor is automated.